Trevor Story Preview, Player Props: Red Sox vs. Rays

-After going 0-for-4 in his most recent game, Trevor Story and the Boston Red Sox take on the Tampa Bay Rays (who will hand the ball to Aaron Civale) at 4:10 PM ET on Monday.
+The Boston Red Sox and Trevor Story, who went 1-for-4 with a double last time in action, battle Zach Eflin and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Royals.
+In his most recent game he had a one-hit showing (1-for-4) against the Rays.

 Trevor Story Game Info & Props vs. the Rays